 |Median Household Income||$44,944|

 |Per Capita Income||3.1%|

-The Demographic Data and Peer Comparison Ranking Data for cities, towns, counties, ZIP Codes and Census Designated Places (CDPs) profiled in this Texas Gazetteer is updated annually.
-The most recent update was on July 1, 2014.
+The Demographic Data for the 4,699 Texas cities, towns, counties, ZIP Codes and Census Designated Places (CDPs) profiled in this gazetteer is updated annually.
+Last Update: July 1, 2014.

-The information on the Texas Physical, Cultural and Historic Features is updated six times per year.
-The last update was on August 2, 2014.
+The information on the 111,347 Texas Physical, Cultural and Historic Features is updated six times per year.
+Last Update: August 2, 2014.